MohamedKhedr700/core-auth/README.md

 ],
 ```

-The `manager_workers` array is responsible for defining the auth managers and workers.
+The `channel_workers` array is responsible for defining the auth channels and their workers.
-and we can add our custom auth managers and workers.
+and we can add our custom channels and workers.

-The `AuthChannel` is responsible for handling the system authentication process.
+The `AuthChannel` is responsible for handling the authentication process.

-Each auth manager has its own workers, and each auth worker has its own authentication name/worker.
+Each auth channel has its own workers, and each auth worker has its own authentication name/worker.

 When we call `AuthChannel` authenticate method,
 it will call the matched auth worker with the given credentials.